Corne173/IoT_Energy_Logger/README.md

 A better alternative is to use serverless `Cloud Functions`.

 ## Future Work
-- Add local MQTT Server option
+- Add local MQTT Server option by means of Raspberry Pi, with either local or cloud storage
-- Add a web server that displays current and past energy usage.
+- Add a web server/web page that displays current and past energy usage.
 - Add Google shell console commands or Python API to setup Google Cloud Platform faster.
 Also less chance to make a mistake or to forget a step.